Treatments: Ear Wax (Cerumen)

 Dissolving wax

 If the above is insufficient in managing wax, it may be best to verify the problem to be truly wax and not a different medical condition.
-If wax is confirmed by your physician, then adding a few drops of standard (3%) hydrogen peroxide or Debrox to the ear canal using a medicine dropper before showering.
+If wax is confirmed by your physician, and there is no perforation or tube in the eardrum, then they may suggest adding a few drops of standard (3%) hydrogen peroxide or Debrox to the ear canal using a medicine dropper before showering.
 With one ear tilted up toward the ceiling, drops may be placed in the ear canal and then massaged in by repeatedly pressing on the tragal cartilage in front of the ear canal.
 After holding this position for a moment, the process may be repeated on the other ear.
 Some people place drops prior to showering, during which time they implement the soap, water, and dry air technique described above.

 ear irrigation for wax photo.jpeg